brongo/SAMUEL/README.md

 ### Differences from VEGA:

 1. SAMUEL is cross-platform and open-source.
-It works on Windows, Linux, MacOS.
+It works on Windows and Linux.
 2. Supports extracting of .decl files and .entities files.
+3. When exporting a model, all of it's material2 .decl files are also exported.
-3. Successfully extracts a few types of textures that VEGA doesn't support.
+4. Successfully extracts a few types of textures that VEGA doesn't support.
-4. Supports extracting non-streamed or modded textures - texture modders can now recover their source images.
+5. Supports extracting non-streamed or modded textures - texture modders can now recover their source images.
-5. Has improved search functionality - can search with multiple keywords separated by spaces.
+6. Has improved search functionality - can search with multiple keywords separated by spaces.
-6. Extracts "normals" in RG format (yellow-greenish color) used by DOOM Eternal, which should reduce steps needed to modify them.
+7. Extracts "normals" in their native RG format (yellow-greenish color).
-7. Image files are exported using their full name with "$" modifiers (important for custom assets).
+8. Image files are exported using their full name with "$" modifiers (important for custom assets).
-8. Files are extracted to their full path used in the game (e.g. "gameresources_patch1/art/tile/etc" instead of just "images").
+9. Files are extracted to their full path used in the game (e.g. "gameresources_patch1/art/tile/etc" instead of just "images").

 ### Limitations:

-SAMUEL exports images in .DDS format only.
+SAMUEL exports images in .PNG format only.

-SAMUEL is not yet capable of exporting models (.lwo/.md6 files) for use in Substance Painter or Blender.
-However, it is now possible to export these files in their *native* formats for the very first time.
-This is an important step and it makes it possible for us to start reverse-engineering the format.
-Once the model format is better understood, we can add export to .obj/.fbx features.

-*Texture modders will generally prefer VEGA until we can replicate this feature.*
+SAMUEL is not yet capable of converting .md6mesh format models to other formats.
+They will be exported in the binary format used by the game.

 ## Credits:

 * SamPT ([@brongo](https://github.com/brongo)) - Primary author/developer of the SAMUEL tool.
-Reverse-engineered the Doom Eternal .streamdb file format, .resources format, image file formats, .lwo/.md6mesh headers, and discovered how to export files from .streamdb.
+Reverse-engineered the Doom Eternal .streamdb file format, .resources format, image file formats, .lwo format, .md6mesh headers, and discovered how to export files from .streamdb.
 * [@Powerball253](https://github.com/PowerBall253) - Many HUGE contributions in the form of code & testing.
 Responsible for Linux/MacOS compatibility, packageMapSpec parser, and figuring out Qt multithreading.
-Also assisted with reverse-engineering of Doom Eternal "TGA" (bimage) header formats.
+Also assisted with reverse-engineering of Doom Eternal BIM (bimage) header formats.
 * [DOOM 2016+ Modding Discord](https://discord.gg/ymRvQaU) for support and testing, and encouraging future developments.